Monday, September 23, 2024

 The x0.5 option for example, is useful with very large detectors to keep the audio frequency output low against the natural high-count rate of the detector, while x2 is useful with smaller detectors which natively produce fewer counts, and the option allows to keep the tone frequency higher than a direct 1:1 conversion in this case.

-In Auto mode the multiplication factor is based on the Detected Rate increase over the set Squelch Rate.
-The audio frequency modifier is dynamically adjusted in 4 steps based on the delta.
+In Auto mode the multiplication factor is based on the Detected Rate increase over the Squelch Threshold Level.
+The audio frequency modifier is dynamically adjusted in 4 steps based on the delta between the two rates.

 If Current Rate exceeds Squelch Rate by more than 175% - Frequency Multiplier x2.5 is used.